skalenetwork/smile/README.md

 **Turn your SIM card into a x402 crypto wallet.
 No applets.
 No passwords.
 No KYC.**

-SMILE is a breakthrough protocol that derives blockchain wallets directly from SIM cards, using open standards, 2G-5G telecom APIs, and the trusted cryptography already built into mobile networks.
+SMILE is a breakthrough protocol that derivesx x402 wallets directly from SIM cards, using open standards, 2G-5G telecom APIs, and the trusted cryptography already built into mobile networks.

 Every SIM card already belongs to the world’s largest identity network.
-SMILE turns it into the world’s most universal crypto wallet.
+SMILE turns it into the world’s most universal x402 wallet.

-With SMILE, your SIM card instantly becomes a secure, self-sovereign blockchain identity — seamlessly integrated with the x402 protocol to enable trustless transactions, instant onboarding, and hardware-grade wallet security.
+With SMILE, your SIM card instantly becomes a secure, self-sovereign x402 identity — seamlessly integrated with the x402 protocol to enable trustless transactions, instant onboarding, and hardware-grade wallet security.

-Your phone number is now your wallet identity.
+Your phone number is now your x402 wallet.